 This year-long module begins with an introduction to optics, the study of light.
 You’ll cover a wide range of topics taking part in practical sessions to aide your learning.
 You’ll then cover topics relating to electromagnetism such as the treatment of dielectric and magnetic media among others.

 Differential Equations and Fourier Analysis

 In this module you’ll be introduced to Fourier series and integral transforms including methods of solving linear ordinary and partial differential equations.
 You’ll explore the wide-ranging use of the Fourier series and methods in applied mathematics.
-You’ll spend 3 hours per week in lectures and workshops, along with one problem-solving class fortnightly to aide your learning.
+You’ll spend three hours per week in lectures and workshops, along with one problem-solving class fortnightly to aid your learning.

 Advanced Quantum Theory

-In this module you’ll apply the general theory you learnt in Introduction to Mathematical Physics to more general problems.
-New topics will be introduced such as the quantum theory of the Hydrogen atom and aspects of angular momentum such as spin.
+In this module you’ll apply the fundamental theory you learnt in year two to more advanced problems and new topics will be introduced.
 A number of topics relating to the general theory of relativity will also be explored.
-There’ll be four hours of lectures per week studying this module.

 Atoms, Photons and Fundamental Particles